xeskpau/quadra-go/testing.md

      - Add to the coverage exclusion list in jest.config.js
      - Only exempt files when absolutely necessary

+### Test Configuration

+1. **Jest Configuration**:
+   - The project uses Jest for unit and integration testing
+   - Configuration is in `jest.config.js`
+   - Cypress files are explicitly excluded using `testPathIgnorePatterns: ['/node_modules/', '/cypress/']`
+   - This prevents Jest from attempting to run Cypress test files

+2. **Pre-commit Hook Configuration**:
+   - The pre-commit hook is configured to exclude Cypress files
+   - It uses a grep filter (`grep -v "cypress/"`) to remove Cypress files from the list of files to test
+   - This prevents Jest from running on Cypress files during pre-commit checks

 ### Known Testing Challenges

 1. **Firebase Integration**: